MAWA (The Mathematical Association of Western Australia) is a not-for-profit organisation whose goal is to improve mathematics education.

 The students are involved in a wide range of significant mathematical problem solving activities that explore beyond the Australian Curriculum.
 Each activity is explored to sufficient depth for students to appreciate the solution strategy involved and the process by which it is obtained.

 The program aims to:

-- develop mathematics problem solving skills;
+- Develop mathematics problem solving skills

-- increase the students’ knowledge of mathematics.
+- Increase students’ knowledge of mathematics, beyond the curriculum